Simplicial spanning trees in random Steiner complexes: Introduction

 in probability, whenever $(n_i)$ is a sequence of $d$-admissible numbers such that $\lim_{i\to\infty}n_i=\infty$, where $\xi_{d,k}$ is an explicit constant and the weights are determined according to the $(d-1)$-homology over $\BZ$ of the $d$-dimensional spanning trees (see Theorem \ref{matrixtree-thm} for further details).

-In order to establish the generalization of Theorem \ref{Mckay1}, we prove two results regarding the structure of random Steiner complexes which are of independent interest.
+In order to establish the generalization of Theorem \ref{Mckay1}, we prove two results regarding the structure of uniform random Steiner complexes which are of independent interest.
 Both results show that in a certain sense, the random complexes $(X_i)$ are close to the $(d,k)$-arboreal complex $T_{d,k}$ introduced in \cite{PR12} as a high-dimensional counterpart of the $k$-regular tree.

-The first result shows that the local structure of $X_i$ converges to that of the arboreal complex $T_{d,k}$, i.e., that for every $r\geq 0$, the $r$-neighbourhood of a fixed $(d-1)$-face in $X_i$ is isomorphic to the $r$-neighbourhood of any of the $(d-1)$-faces in $T_{d,k}$, with probability tending to $1$ as $i$ tends to infinity.
+The first result shows that the local structure of $X_i$ converges to that of the arboreal complex $T_{d,k}$, i.e., that for every $r\geq 0$, the $r$-neighborhood of a fixed $(d-1)$-face in $X_i$ is isomorphic to the $r$-neighborhood of any of the $(d-1)$-faces in $T_{d,k}$, with probability tending to $1$ as $i$ tends to infinity.

 Using the local convergence result together with spectral information on the Laplacian of $T_{d,k}$ from \cite{Ro14}, we prove our second result, showing that the eigenvalues of the Laplacian of $X_i$ converge to the spectrum of $T_{d,k}$ in the sense of weak convergence of probability measures (see Section \ref{sec:Results} for further details).
 This result generalizes a classical result by Kesten and McKay \cite{Ke59,McK83} regarding the limiting spectrum of $k$-regular graphs.